intel-analytics/ipex-llm/ppml/services/kms-utils/docker/README.md

 export appkey=your_apikey

 # Generatekeys
+# Reminder: Simple KMS is dummy.
+You can choose any appid and appkey.
+If you want to generate the corresponding primarykey and datakey, the appid must be 12 characters long.
 docker exec -i $ENROLL_CONTAINER_NAME bash -c "bash /home/entrypoint.sh generatekeys $appid $appkey"

 # Encrypt a single data file